Momentum-Team-19/course/goals_reflection.md

 2. What do you want to **STOP** doing this phase (something that has not been working for you)?
 3. What do you want to **CONTINUE** doing that has been serving you well?

-## Sharing
+## Share your advice

 If you have any tips for things that have been helping you, please share in our team Slack!

 Likewise, if you could use some advice on how to deal with something that's been hard for you, let folks know.
 Your colleagues are often your best resource.